DEVIAS: Learning Disentangled Video Representations of Action and Scene: Complete Implementation Details

-We use the linear probe evaluation protocol for the task for which direct supervision is not provided.
-For instance, after training a model with action supervision only, we evaluate the scene performance using the linear probe protocol.
-Similarly, when we train a model with scene supervision, we apply the linear probe protocol to evaluate the action performance.
-For the scene and action linear probe evaluation, we use the same hyperparameters.
-We summarize the hyperparameters used for each dataset in \tabref{lp_hyper}.

-\paragraph{Inference.} During inference, we sample an input video multiple times to generate multiple temporal views.
+\textbf{Inference.} During inference, we sample an input video multiple times to generate multiple temporal views.
 We resize each frame of each temporal view to $256 \times 256$.
 Subsequently, we crop the video multiple times to generate multiple spatial crops.
 The final prediction is obtained by aggregating predictions from (temporal views) $\times$ (spatial crops).
-For the both UCF-101 and Kinetics-400 datasets, we employ a configuration of (2 clips) $\times$ (3 crops) configuration.
+For the UCF-101, Kinetics-400, and HVU datasets, we employ the (2 clips) $\times$ (3 crops) configuration.